 Family Studies Specialization

-The graduate specialization in Family Studies aims to prepare students to work in Family and Social Service agencies.
+The graduate specialization in Family Studies aims to prepare students to work in Family and Social Service agencies or as Child Life specialists.
 The Family Studies specialization seeks to train students to be effective leaders in these organizations by providing training in conflict management, professional development, and program administration.
 Students in the Family Studies Specialization will have multiple opportunities for service learning through collaborative research projects, program design, and a supervised internship.